 Step-siblings since kindergarten, Victoria Slagle and Tanner Hicks have always been raised as twins.
 It’s fitting, then, that their achievements in SkillsUSA have been similarly impressive.

 Hicks, a 2009 national gold medalist in Power Equipment Technology, bested 2,000 elite applicants for a full scholarship to Nashville Auto-Diesel College.
 Winning it depended on aptitude test scores (only 23 percent even pass) and interview performance.
-Hicks aced the test and was the only applicant to ever achieve a perfect score in the interview.
+Hicks aced the test and was the only applicant to ever achieve a perfect store in the interview.

 “All of it came from SkillsUSA,” he says.
 “That was the key that helped the most: SkillsUSA, my parents and my advisor, James Winkles.”
 Hicks hopes to work for NASCAR after graduation.